Knowledge Train® Announces Updated PRINCE2® 7Th Edition Classroom And Virtual Courses

-(MENAFN- GlobeNewsWire - Nasdaq) London, UK, Oct.
-06, 2023 (GLOBE NEWSWIRE) -- Knowledge Train, the UK's leading project management training provider, is pleased to announce the release of its updated PRINCE2 ® classroom courses, aligned with the recently unveiled 7th edition of PRINCE2 by PeopleCert.
+(MENAFN- EIN Presswire) London, UK – October 6, 2023 – Knowledge Train, the UK's leading project management training provider, is pleased to announce the release of its updated PRINCE2 ® classroom courses, aligned with the recently unveiled 7th edition of PRINCE2 by PeopleCert.
 This timely update ensures that all participants receive the most relevant and current project management training, essential for their professional development and organizational growth.

 In response to the September 2023 update by PeopleCert, Knowledge Train has adapted its course materials to meet the new standards, fulfilling the expectation for all accredited training providers.
 The refreshed curriculum is available both in the training centre in London and as virtual classroom courses, providing flexible learning options for professionals everywhere.